emarketguy27/recipe-generator/readme.txt

 == Installation ==

-1. Upload the `recipe-generator` folder to `/wp-content/plugins/`.
+1. Upload the `ai-powered-recipe-generator` folder to `/wp-content/plugins/`.
 2. Activate the plugin through **Plugins > Installed Plugins**.
-3. Navigate to **Recipe Generator > Settings** to configure your API keys and preferences.
+3. Navigate to **Ai Powered Recipe Generator > Settings** to configure your API keys and preferences.

 == Frequently Asked Questions ==